 During the current world pandemic, we have made these changes to help protect our patients and staff:

 • Our front desk staff will communicate with you beforehand to ask some screening questions.
 You’ll be asked those same questions again when you are in the office.

 • You may see that our waiting room will no longer offer books, magazines, or children’s toys since those items are difficult to clean and disinfect.

 • Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment and/or our schedule may have changed.

 • We will do our best to allow greater time between patients to reduce waiting times for you.

 • Please understand that only the patient will be allowed in the operatory rooms unless there is a special need.

 We look forward to seeing you and we are happy to answer any questions you may have about the steps we take to keep you, and everyone, safe in our practice!
 To make an appointment contact us.

 In general, the major causes of orthodontic problems are incorrect postural and functional habits that affect the normal dental and facial development.
 These dysfunctional habits, known as Soft Tissue Dysfunction, include open mouth posture (mouth breathing), incorrect tongue resting position, dysfunctional chewing and swallowing, among many others.
-The presence of soft tissue pulling such as short labial or lingual frenulums, as well as the presence of airway inflammation or other structural variations in the airway, should be considered as contrubutory factors to the prevalence of some of these habits.
-The earlier we recognize and correct these habits and their contributory factors, the better the facial development occurs and the need for braces or more invasive orthodontic procedures is reduced.
+The presence of soft tissue pulling such as short labial or lingual frenulums, as well as the presence of airway inflammation or other structural variations in the airway, should also be considered as contrubutory factors to the prevalence of some of these habits.
+The earlier we recognize and correact these habits and their contributory factors, the better the facial development occurs and the need for braces or more invasive orthodontic procedures is reduced.